abbyxadams/HW1Accessibility/README.md

 Link to deployed page here:

+abbyxadams.github.io/hw1accessibility/index.html

 Further Description:

-This is the website of a digitla marketing agency.
+This is the website of a digital marketing agency.

 My job was to refactor the code to meet accessibility standards and by doing so, also better position the page in search engines, like Google.